 The Compex Edge 3.0 may not have all the advanced features of the Compex Elite, but it is still a very capable muscle stimulator.

-Whether used as a muscle warmup before activity or to help in the recovery process afterwards, the EMS lets athletes choose the type of electro-stimulation they want and target the muscle groups that need it.
+Whether used as a muscle warmup before activity or as a pain reliever for sore muscles after a workout, this EMS is a sure thing.
+It allows athletes choose the type of electro-stimulation they want and target the muscle groups that need it most.

 Best Budget TENS Unit